 INTRODUCTION

-Agriculture and horticulture production and productivity worldwide are under challenged by various biotic and abiotic factors.
+Agriculture and horticulture production and productivity worldwide are challenged by various biotic and abiotic factors.
 Among them, insect pests alone account for a yield loss of about 17.5% in India and 10.8% globally, making them a major concern (Dhaliwal et al., 2010).
 Worldwide, chemical control dominates because of its quick action compared to other strategies.
 However, the disadvantages associated with insecticide use have highlighted the need for more sustainable pest management approaches.
 In this context, entomopathogens as effective biocontrol agents, play a crucial role in sustainable insect pest management programs.

 In spite of Entomopathogenic fungi (EPF) advantages against insect pests, several factors hamper their efficacy.
 The survival and spread are dependent largely on environmental factors with stress emphasis on solar radiation, temperature and humidity.
 Requirements for growth, development and storage impact on pathogenicity posing major challenges in exploiting its potential.
 Though biological agents do not kill instantly, they achieve good levels of management between one and two weeks after application in the field, based on the presence of pests in the field (Marcinkevicius et al., 2017).
-The mentioned scenarios have made the scientific community way-forward for exploring the of entomopathogenic fungal secondary metabolites for the management of insect pests (Hallsworth and Magan, 1995; Ruijter et al., 2003).
+The mentioned scenarios have made the scientific community way-forward for exploring the entomopathogenic fungal secondary metabolites for the management of insect pests (Hallsworth and Magan, 1995; Ruijter et al., 2003).

 Secondary metabolites are the products of metabolism which are diverse in nature and don’t play a part in the primary life processes.
 They are not involved in growth, development and cell metabolism in microorganisms and are only involved in defensive mechanisms against insects, bacteria, fungi, viruses etc. They are produced at the stationary phase of the microbial growth and are the source of therapeutics, insecticides, drugs, flavours, fragrances, etc. (Donadio et al., 2002).
 These compounds are predicted to strengthen fungal adaptations in their native habitats (Shwab and Keller, 2008) such as niche establishment, through signalling molecules in fungal-plant or fungal-insect interactions or protect against biological stress/environmental stress (Moon et al., 2008).